ejlb/google-open-image-download/README.md

 # Google open image download

 A py2/py3 script for downloading and rescaling the [open image dataset](https://github.com/openimages/dataset) in parallel.
-Here it is maxing out a 200mbit pipe.
+Here it is maxing out a 200mbit pipe over 5 days.

 ![Maxing out a 200mbit pipe](max-out-200mbit.png)